twitter-archive/twitter-kit-android/ISSUE_TEMPLATE.md

 This form is for reporting issues in the Twitter Kit Android library.
-For all other developer questions/issues about Twitter or Fabric please use [Twitter Community](https://twittercommunity.com/).
+For all other developer questions/issues about Twitter please visit [Twitter Community](https://twittercommunity.com/).

 **Bug Report**